 Contrast is excellent throughout.
 In terms of outright sharpness, the Panasonic’s subdued approach feels nice and natural.

 The main handset's lovely metal finish and clear layout instantly make it one of our favourites.

-Blu-rays and Freeview HD are upscaled with skill, although it is not as crisp a screen as rivals.
+Blu-rays and Freeview HD are upscaled with skill, although it is not as crisp a screen as rivals such as the Samsung UE55HU7500.
 As for 3D, you get two pairs of active-shutter glasses.